We've given classic alfredo an instant and easy upgrade, and now you can try it in the comfort of your own home!

 - Cook's Note: Be sure to just blanch the snow peas...don't overcook them!
 They cook especially quickly and can be especially unpalatable if they become mushy.

 - Opt for whole wheat or veggie-based pasta to take the recipe one step further.
-You could always spiralize your own vegetables, too, like I did in this yummy recipe.
+You could always spiralize your own vegetables, too.

-- Add garlic and sauté for 1 minute; lower heat.
+Add garlic and sauté for 1 minute; lower heat and add butter.